How to use LinkedIn for YOUR career

 More LinkedIn reading:

-LinkedIn is where headhunters hunt for talent and hiring managers always check out your profile.
-All roads from Google lead to LinkedIn but I’m not convinced the current version works for career professionals and job seekers.
+Headhunters hunt for talent on LinkedIn, and hiring managers always check out your profile.
+All roads from Google lead to LinkedIn, but I’m not convinced that the current version of LinkedIn works for career professionals and job seekers.

 How LinkedIn loses job seekers